joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 ## How to Execute the Model?

+### Using monthly data

-In addition to the Google Colab notebooks, the **`scripts`** folder in the GitHub repository contains Python files to run the model in the following order.
-For a deeper understanding of the code, refer to the accompanying research paper.
+In addition to the Google Colab notebooks, the **`scripts`** folder in the GitHub repository contains Python files to run the model on monthly data in the following order. deeper understanding of the code, refer to the accompanying research paper.
+In particular, section 4, 5 and 6 elaborate the results obtained from the following scripts

 1. **`Descriptives.py`**:
    - Generates time series graphs of level and transformed data.